bsc-pm/ompss-ee/02-beginners/dot-product/README.rst

    write the dependencies of this task again, but this time think if there is any other clause (besides in and out) that you can use in order to maximize parallelism.
+ * Think in other parallelization approaches using other types of dependencies.
+ * Check scalability (for different versions), use different runtime options (schedulers,...)
+ * Get a task dependency graph and/or paraver trackes (analysis)